Explore the Visible (and Invisible) with Spectral Bands

 The takeaway is this:

-Each and every object has its own chemical composition.
-This is the equivalent to saying that each composition has its own spectral signature.
+Every object has its own chemical composition.
+This is the equivalent of saying that each composition has its own spectral signature.

 OK, what’s your point?

-You can pick and choose which spectral bands to use in your image classification.
+You can pick and choose which spectral bands to use in your image classification techniques in remote sensing.

-This means in your remote sensing classification you will have a higher probability to auto-magically pull out features of interest with spectral signatures.
+This means in your remote sensing classification you will have a higher probability of auto-magically pulling out features of interest with spectral signatures.

 …which brings us to our next section – the spectral signature cheatsheet.